 - Speed: This is a quick way to get Villagers across large distances (without water nearby).
 It works for multiple Villagers, and you can even send them all down the railway in succession.

-- Maneuverability: This method allows you to move Villagers up to higher levels without the use of Job Sites.
+- Maneuverability: This method allows you to move Villagers to higher levels without using Job Sites.

 - Efficient: This method is best for moving multiple Villagers in the same area to another location.